forcedotcom/dataloader/README.md

 If you don't specify the salesforce.config.dir, then Data Loader looks in the base dir.
 The config files are log-conf.xml, process-conf.xml, database-conf.xml, and config.properties.

-To run the Data Loader from the command line, use the command:
+To run Data Loader from the command line, use the command:

 `java -Xms256m -Xmx384m -Dsalesforce.config.dir=CONFIG_DIR -classpath DataLoader.jar com.salesforce.dataloader.process.ProcessRunner`